katarinavelkov/DCTR_summerstudent/README.md

 ## Things to check during your first week

 A bit of ''homework'' for your first week.
 This is mostly to get you started.
 Don't feel pressed to finish everything in a week, it may take time to master all this :)

+0) Check a bit what the different things are that we measure in CMS ([this](https://cms-opendata-workshop.github.io/workshop2024-lesson-physics-objects/01-introduction.html#overview)).
+There's no need for you to understand all the details, but I think it's useful if you understand at some level where all this data comes or could come from.
+Just to note: we are working with simulations and the variables that we have are, for the moment, associated with ``generator'' particles.
+These are the particles that come directly out of our predictions, without having emulated any detector effect on them.

 1) Familiarize yourself with the neural network architecture (see the paper here https://arxiv.org/abs/1902.08570).
 This introduced in `particle_net.py`, which imports the neural network from (https://github.com/hqucms/weaver-core/blob/main/weaver/nn/model/ParticleNet.py)[here]